drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Testing the Existence of H-Bond Interactions
 *[nce]: New Chemical Entity: a compound not previously described.

-Testing the existence of hydrogen bond interactions of an amide group can be made by replacing this fragment by a trans double-bond.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-existence-h-bond-interactions-be129d59'><i class='fa fa-play' aria-hidden='true'></i></button>Testing the existence of hydrogen bond interactions of an amide group can be made by replacing this fragment by a trans double-bond.
 *[nce]: New Chemical Entity: a compound not previously described.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_AmideN_acceptor_replace.png){: loading=lazy }
 #### Testing H-Bond Acceptor Capability of the Carbonyl

-It is possible to probe the hydrogen bond capability of the carbonyl of an amide fragment by making the corresponding ene-amine.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-h-bond-acceptor-capability-carbonyl-072d6f83'><i class='fa fa-play' aria-hidden='true'></i></button>It is possible to probe the hydrogen bond capability of the carbonyl of an amide fragment by making the corresponding ene-amine.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_AmideO_acceptor_replace.png){: loading=lazy }
 #### Testing H-Bond Donor Capability of the Nitrogen

-It is possible to test the hydrogen bond donor capability of the N-H group of an amide group by replacing the N-H by a N-CH<sub>3</sub>.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/testing-h-bond-donor-capability-nitrogen-a21ed0ed'><i class='fa fa-play' aria-hidden='true'></i></button>It is possible to test the hydrogen bond donor capability of the N-H group of an amide group by replacing the N-H by a N-CH<sub>3</sub>.

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_AmideN_donor_replace.png){: loading=lazy }
 #### Example 1: Lactam Tricylic

-The SAR indicate that the N-H group may be involved as a hydrogen bond donor and the carbonyl oxygen as a hydrogen bond acceptor.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-lactam-tricylic-4292038d'><i class='fa fa-play' aria-hidden='true'></i></button>The SAR indicate that the N-H group may be involved as a hydrogen bond donor and the carbonyl oxygen as a hydrogen bond acceptor.
 Other changes including the volume, the conformational and the physico-chemical properties of the molecules such as the polar surface area, pKa, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[SAR]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.